jhucsf/fall2025/assign/assign01.md

 computed result was represented exactly, or whether overflow or underflow occurred.

-Note that `result_t` values are a bitset.
+Note that a `result_t` values is a bitset.
 There are two possible members, `RESULT_OVERFLOW` and `RESULT_UNDERFLOW`.
-If the `RESULT_OVERFLOW` member is set it means that the whole part of the result's magnitude did not fit in 32 bits.
+If the `RESULT_OVERFLOW` member is set, it means that the whole part of the result's magnitude did not fit in 32 bits.
 If the `RESULT_UNDERFLOW` member is set, it means that the fractional part of the result's magnitude did not fix in 32 bits.
 Note that underflow is only possible in the `fixpoint_mul` operation.